 16:13 Hebrew El-roi.
-17:5 Abram means "exalted father"; Abraham sounds like a Hebrew term that means "father 17:7 Hebrew seed; also in 17:7b, 8, 9, 10, 19.
-17:15 Sarai and Sarah both mean "princess."
+17:5 Abram means "exalted father"; Abraham sounds like a Hebrew term that means "father of many."
+17:7 Hebrew seed; also in 17:7b, 8, 9, 10, 19.
+17:15 Sarai and Sarah both mean "princess"; the change in spelling may reflect the difference in dialect between Ur and Canaan.
 17:19 Isaac means "he laughs."
-18:6 Hebrew 3 seahs, about 15 quarts
+18:6 Hebrew 3 seahs, about half a bushel or 22 liters.

 "Watch out!
 Don't do your good deeds publicly, to be admired by others, for you will lose the reward from your Father in heaven.
-2When you give to someone in need, don't do as the hypocrites do blowing trumpets in the synagogues and streets to call attention to their acts of charity!
+2When you give to someone in need, don't do as the hypocrites do-blowing trumpets in the synagogues and streets to call attention to their acts of charity!
 I tell you the truth, they have received all the reward they will ever get.
 3But when you give to someone in need, don't let your left hand know what your right hand is doing.
 4Give your gifts in private, and your Father, who sees everything, will reward you.